rick@itrekeverest.com

 Day 1 Arrival in Kathmandu

-Upon arrival at Kathmandu International Airport transfer to your hotel in Kathmandu or Bhaktapur.
-Short briefing will follow concerning the necessary formalities and your trekking itinerary.
-Depending upon your arrival time you may spend free time visiting nearby sanctuaries or resting.
+Upon arrival at Kathmandu International Airport transfer to your hotel in Kathmandu.
+A short briefing will follow concerning the necessary formalities and your trekking itinerary.
+Depending upon your arrival time you may spend free time touring the city or resting.

 Day 3Kathmandu to Pokhara